February 26, 2008

 Falling

-I've fallen a lot of places in my life, but right now I'm not sure where to, like I'm playing Descarte's argument for immaterialism but for real.
-I can feel the force of gravity and the breeze, so I definitely know I am alive, which is good, and am falling speedily; but as to the rest of my senses: blind, deaf, unintelligibly unaware, and useless for the discovery.
+I've fallen many places but, right now, I'm not sure where to.
+I'm aware of the falling and unable to understand it or gain a sense of control about it.
+Decartes spoke of methodical doubt.
+Is it methodical doubt, the stripping away of every certainty but the undeniable truth of my descent.
+I feel the force of gravity and the breeze, so I definitely know I am alive, which is good; and I am falling speedily; but, as to the rest of my senses, they are blind, deaf, unintelligibly unaware, and useless for the discovery of directionality.
 I hope it's not to a pile leaves with a thousand kinds of red and orange shades of demons, I hope it's not to that Fall of Hell that Milton so fearfully described.
-I hope it's not to the Lake of fire, to that pit with an unholy crash down around me, and my splintering like the chariots and body parts of Pharo's army those eons ago.
+I hope it's not to such a Lake of fire, to that pit with an unholy crash down around me, where my splintering is that of the chariots and body parts of Pharo's army those eons ago.

 On Praying